rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

 ## MD5 File Creation
 [2026 note: Update this section with reminder to check if manifests already exist and include other current methods of generating checksums if needed.]

-*This step should take place in the BitCurator/Ubuntu environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.* </br>
+*This step should take place in the BitCurator/Ubuntu environment.*

 *Create MD5 file for Working Files folder*
 1. Copy all the folder and files in ExtractedFiles to WorkingFiles